 Todd Rundgren‘s third solo album Something/Anything is an impressively diverse collection of styles, incorporating a dazzling array of pop music influences in a cascade of twenty-four songs, all written by Todd including tasty power pop (“Hello It’s Me”,”I Saw the Light”,”Couldn’t I Just Tell You” ), sweet soul ballads (“It Wouldn’t Have Made Any Difference”), and flat-out guitar god showcases (“Black Mariah” ).
 And 75% of them are played and sung all by Todd Rundgren who, at the time of Something/Anything‘s release in 1972, was a ripe old 23 years of age.

-With every development in the technical evolution of music recording, what Rundgren did and the way that he did it entirely on his own, much of it not even in a professional recording studio’s facilities or assisted by technical staff, only serves to continue to elevate this collection.To mark the 45th anniversary of this classic pop/rock manifesto, Todd joins me In The Studio for this #29 charting album which Rolling Stone magazine counts as #173 on its list of the Top 500 Albums of All Time. – Redbeard
+With every development in the technical evolution of music recording, what Todd Rundgren did and the way that he did it entirely on his own, some of it not even in a professional recording studio’s facilities or assisted by technical staff, only serves to continue to elevate this collection.To mark the 45th anniversary of this classic pop/rock manifesto, Todd joins me In The Studio for this #29 charting album which Rolling Stone magazine counts as #173 on its list of the Top 500 Albums of All Time. – Redbeard